conda-forge/skops-feedstock/README.md

 Package license: MIT

-Summary: A set of tools to push scikit-learn based models to and pull from Hugging Face Hub
+Summary: A set of tools, related to machine learning in production.

 Development: http://github.com/skops-dev/skops